godfried/sanlam-interview/EVALUATION.md

 #### Horizontal Scaling

-Once use of the application increases, it will have to be scaled horizontally to deal with the increase in traffic.
+Once the use of the application increases, it will have to be scaled horizontally to deal with the increase in traffic.
 This can be achieved using autoscaling within the deployment architecture of your choice (EC2, K8S, serverless).

 #### Database Scaling